 Launch: Sept.
 23, 1958

-The Soviet government approved a modest plan for initial exploration of the moon in March 1958.
-Engineers conceived of four initial probes, the Ye-1 (for lunar impact), Ye-2 (to photograph the far side of the moon), Ye-3 (to photograph the far side of the Moon), and Ye-4 (for lunar impact with a nuclear explosion).
+The Soviet government approved a modest plan for initial exploration of the Moon in March 1958.
+Engineers conceived of four initial probes, the Ye-1 (for lunar impact), Ye-2 (to photograph the far side of the Moon), Ye-3 (to photograph the far side of the Moon with advanced imaging equipment), and Ye-4 (lunar impact with a nuclear explosion).